stefan-beuchert/HandGestureRecognizer/README.md

 they support each other.

-####   <a name="results-scores"></a> c) Score to compare the algorithms
+####   <a name="results-scores"></a> c) Evaluation Scores
 After generating some graphs, we also calculated some scores to compare the algorithms with one number.
 We first tried the accuracy but as this is a multiclass problem and if we calculate a one-vs.-all accuracy metric, we get unreliable results.
 In that case the values for the true negatives are far higher than all the others.
 So we always get good results.

+Instead we decided to use the F1-Score: It factors in Precision and Recall, so it is a balanced measure between those two.
-Instead we decided to use the F1-Score.
-This metric can also be used for imbalanced data sets and multiclass classification as we did.
+The F1-Score is also more sensitive to data distribution, so this metric can also be used for imbalanced data sets and multiclass classification as we did.
 Now we got more different values for the algorithms.
-They are shown below.
+They are shown in the table below.

 | Algorithm    | Accuracy | F1-Score |
 |--------------|----------|----------|